 Albert’s Garden is located at 16-18 E. 2nd Street between Bowery and 2nd Ave. — close to the Broadway-Lafayette/Bleecker Street subway stops and the 2nd Ave. stop on the F line.

-ALBERT’S GARDEN HAS BEEN OPEN FOR LIMITED HOURS: Because of the Coronavirus, the garden is following Green Thumb protocols.
+ALBERT’S GARDEN HAS BEEN OPEN FOR LIMITED HOURS: Because of the Coronavirus, the garden has been following Green Thumb protocols.
 All members and visitors are required to wear a mask and maintain social distancing.

 —Face coverings (masks) must be worn at all times by everyone visiting the garden.